Terra sigillata: Modern pottery

 In contrast to the archaeological usage, in which the term terra sigillata refers to a whole class of pottery, in contemporary ceramic art, 'terra sigillata' describes only a watery refined slip used to facilitate the burnishing of raw clay surfaces to promote glossy surface effects in low fire techniques, including primitive and unglazed alternative western-style Raku firing.
 Terra sigillata is also used as a brushable decorative colourant medium in higher temperature glazed ceramic techniques.

+However, ancient terra sigillata vessels also became popular collector's items in modern times and were therefore repeatedly forged.

 In 1906 the German potter Karl Fischer re-invented the method of making terra sigillata of Roman quality and obtained patent protection for this procedure at the Kaiserliche Patentamt in Berlin.

 Making modern terra sigillata

 Modern terra sigillata is made by allowing the clay particles to separate into layers by particle size.
-A deflocculant such as sodium silicate is often added to the watery clay/water slip mixture to facilitate separation of fine particle flocs or aggregates.
+A deflocculant such as sodium silicate or sodium hexametaphosphate is often added to the watery clay/water slip mixture to facilitate separation of fine particle flocs or aggregates.
 For undisturbed deflocculated slip settling in a transparent container, these layers are usually visible within 24 hours.
-Siphoning off the topmost layers of slip, which contain the smallest clay particles, produces terra sigillata.
-The remaining larger clay-particle layers are discarded.
+The top layer is water, the center layer is the terra sigillata and the bottom layer is the sludge.
+Siphoning off the middle layers of "sig" which contain the smallest clay particles, produces terra sigillata.
+The remaining larger clay-particle bottom layers are discarded.